George

 which the use can at any time yield.

-Of all the dispositions and habits,
+Of all the dispositions and habits, which

-which lead to political prosperity, Religion and Morality
+lead to political prosperity, Religion and Morality

 are indispensable supports.
-In vain would that man
+In vain would that man claim

-The mere Politician, equally with the pious man, ought
+equally with the pious man, ought to respect and to

-to respect and to cherish them.
-A volume could not
+cherish them.
+A volume could not trace all their connexions

-felicity.
-Let it simply be asked, Where is the security
+with private and public felicity.
+Let it simply be asked,

-for property, for reputation, for life, if the sense
+for life, if the sense of religious obligation desert

-of religious obligation desert the oaths, which are
+the oaths, which are the instruments of investigation

-And let us with caution indulge the supposition, that
+in Courts of Justice?
+And let us with caution indulge

-morality can be maintained without religion.
-Whatever
+the supposition, that morality can be maintained without

-prevail in exclusion of religious principle.
+national morality can prevail in exclusion of religious

 It is substantially true, that virtue